code4it-dev/c4it-hugo/content/article/2023/100-advanced-integration-tests-webapplicationfactory/index.md

 }
 ```

-## InMemory collection
+## How to create test-specific configurations using InMemoryCollection

 `WebApplicationFactory` is highly configurable thanks to the `ConfigureWebHost` method.
 For instance, you can customize the settings injected into your services.

-Usually, you want to rely on the exact same configurations defined in your *appsettings.json* to ensure that the system behaves correctly with the "real" configurations.
+**Usually, you want to rely on the exact same configurations defined in your *appsettings.json* file** to ensure that the system behaves correctly with the "real" configurations.

 For example, I defined the key "InstanceName" in the *appsettings.json* file whose value is "Real", and whose value is used to create the returned Instance object.
 We can validate that that value is being read from that source as validated thanks to this test: